Busting Colorado Bankruptcy Myths

 What about garnished wages that have already been taken?

-If the wages taken by an unsecured creditor total more than $600 in the 90 days prior to your bankruptcy filing, then a Chapter 7 trustee will usually seek to recover those funds to distribute among the rest of your creditors.
+If the wages taken by an unsecured creditor total more than $600 in the 90 days before your bankruptcy filing, then a Chapter 7 trustee will usually seek to recover those funds to distribute among the rest of your creditors.
 That way that money is paid toward the debts on which you are declaring bankruptcy.
 This does not mean that the creditor has the right to come after you again for those funds.

 If the Chapter 7 trustee chooses not to try to get the money back from the creditor, anything taken before the case was filed cannot be recovered.